odindoma/kw-check/PROJECT_STRUCTURE.md

 ### Interactive Features
 - Dynamic charts using Chart.js
-- Modal popups for detailed views
+- Dedicated pages for detailed analysis (no more modals)
-- AJAX endpoints for real-time data loading
+- Direct linking to specific chart combinations
 - Responsive design for mobile compatibility
+- Breadcrumb navigation between related analyses

 ### Styling and Assets
 - Modern CSS with gradient backgrounds